Santa Rosa Theft Crimes Attorney

 - Aggressive advocacy in 1,000s of criminal cases

 - In Super Lawyers® Rising Stars℠ list for 2015

 - 24/7 availability by phone to provide a free case review

-If you have been arrested or accused of a theft crime, it is important to retain a criminal defense attorney with experience in theft cases in order to get a favorable result.
+If you have been arrested or accused of a theft crime, it is important to retain a Santa Rosa theft crimes lawyer with experience in theft cases in order to get a favorable result.
 There's no doubt that an attorney who is not as familiar with the nuances of various theft laws may miss an important opportunity for dropped or reduced charges, or even an acquittal.

 Reach the Law Offices of Evan E. Zelig at (707) 418-5352 today.